The classification of 2-reflective modular forms: Further remarks and open questions

 \begin{remark} Theorem \ref{th:non12} holds for meromorphic $2$-reflective modular forms.
 Firstly, from its proof, we see that Theorem \ref{th:2-reflective} is still true for meromorphic $2$-reflective modular forms.
 Secondly, in the proofs of \cite[Theorem 3.6]{Wan18} and Theorem \ref{th:nonsign12}, we only need to make minor correction for the cases $\rank(L)=12, 13, 14$.
 In these cases, we need to show that the constant $u$ (determined by the weight) of holomorphic Jacobi form $\phi_6$ is not zero.
 This can be done using Theorem \ref{th:2-reflective}. \end{remark}

-\begin{remark} For any $2$-reflective lattice of type $2U\oplus L(-1)$ with $\rank(L)>6$, the corresponding $2$-reflective modular form is unique up to a constant.
-Indeed, if there are two independent $2$-reflective modular forms, then there will exist a weakly holomorphic Jacobi form $\psi$ of weight $0$ and index $L$ without $q^{-1}$-term.
-Then $\eta^6\psi$ will be a holomorphic Jacobi form of weight $3$ with a character, which contradicts the singular weight.
+\begin{remark} For any $2$-reflective lattice of type $2U\oplus L(-1)$ with $\rank(L)>6$, the corresponding $2$-reflective modular form is unique up to a constant multiple.
+Indeed, if there exist two independent $2$-reflective modular forms, then there would exist a weakly holomorphic Jacobi form $\psi$ of weight $0$ and index $L$ without $q^{-1}$-term.
+Then $\eta^6\psi$ would be a holomorphic Jacobi form of weight $3$ with a character, which contradicts the singular weight.

-Similarly, for any reflective lattice of type $2U\oplus L(-1)$ with $\rank(L)>12$, the corresponding reflective modular form is unique up to a constant. \end{remark}
+Similarly, for any reflective lattice of type $2U\oplus L(-1)$ with $\rank(L)>12$, the corresponding reflective modular form is unique up to a constant multiple. \end{remark}